Your Harvst control unit can be powered either from a solar panel (off grid) or with a 240v mains connection (on grid).

 |– A water pump is supplied on 2 metres of hose. |

-– The pump is dropped into your own water butt, which must be next to the Harvster at ground level.
+– The pump is dropped into your own water butt, which must be within 4m of the Harvst mini greenhouse at ground level.

 – You don’t need to drill any holes in your water butt.